COVID-19 risk remains. Continue to protect yourself and others.

 If the Student Health Center and/or your primary care physician is not available and you need immediate medical advice please go to the nearest Urgent Care or Emergency Room or call 911.

-Please call the Student Health Center (323.343.3300) or your primary care physician for quarantine guidelines and symptom monitoring.
+Please call the Student Health Center (323.343.3300) or your primary care physician for testing and quarantine guidelines and symptom monitoring.

 If the Student Health Center and/or your primary care physician is not available and you need immediate medical advice please go to the nearest Urgent Care or Emergency Room.